 The 1st generation Echo Show was quite a hard sell at launch, shipping with an Alexa assistant that didn’t make the most of the bigger screen and having middling audio given both its price and its size.

-But now we've got a second generation model and Amazon has ironed out most of the issues we had with its predecessor.
-For this latest version of the Show, Amazon has well and truly gone back to the drawing board.
+This second-generation model saw Amazon iron out most of the issues we had with its predecessor.
+It well and truly went back to the drawing board.
 And it was worth it.
-Everything about this year’s Echo Show – its design, screen and functionality – is better than ever before.
+Everything about this Echo Show – its design, screen and functionality – is better than before.

 Amazon Echo Show FAQ: quick questions answered